QuanEstimation/group/src/member/faculty.md

 -   **Editorial services**

-    -   Editorial Board members of Metrology (2023-2025)
+    -   Editorial Board Member of Metrology (2023-2025)

+    -   Yong Editorial Board Member of Natural Science Journal of Hainan University (2025-now)

     -   Guest editor of Journal of Physics A: Mathematical and Theoretical, special issue "Quantum Multiparameter Estimation and Metrology" (2019)